fcbg-platforms/meg-wiki/doc/index.rst

 Where to find us
 ----------------

-The MEEG-BCI facility is located in ``H4.01``.
+The M/EEG & neuromod platform is located in ``H4.01``.
 The main entry is in front of the Time-out shop.
 Access to ``H4.01`` is restricted and requires a valid badge.

 Contact us
 ----------

-The facility can be contacted on meg@fcbg.ch and eeg@fcbg.ch depending on the modality requested.
-Alternatively, you can contact directly one of the facility members:
+The MEG facility can be contacted on meg@fcbg.ch.
+Alternatively, you can contact directly one of the staff members:

 - Gwenael Birot (manager): gwenael.birot@fcbg.ch
 - Jonathan Marquis (technologist): jonathan.marquis@fcbg.ch